residential property with a front driveway

 walk in closet

-Another obvious spot you should investigate are your clothes from the previous day.
+Another obvious spot you should investigate is your clothes from the previous day.
 Hopefully you haven’t run them through the washing machine yet.
-Go through your pockets and any backpacks or other bags you might have been wearing through the day, and see if your keys will shop up somewhere in there.
+Go through your pockets and any backpacks or other bags you might have been wearing through the day, and see if your keys will show up somewhere in there before you start worrying about vehicle security.

 Don’t stick to the pockets you commonly use for keys and similar objects.
 If you’ve lost them, chances are you temporarily kept them in a different spot, which is why you didn’t take them out in the first place.

-If they don’t turn up in those locations, it’s time to make a list of possible places you can find them in.
-You should write this down – keeping it in your head will make the search process messy as you may not remember which places you’ve already checked.
+If they don’t turn up in those locations, it’s time to make a list of possible places you can find them.
+You should write this down – keeping it in your head will make the search process messy as you may not remember which places you’ve already checked, especially before you start thinking about car key cutting.

 That way, you can just keep going through the list and crossing items off to be sure about what you’ve checked specifically.
 In the end, you’ll have exhausted all reasonable options and will know that your keys are definitely not there.